 Once you’ve got the investment, how to ensure you keep business booming

 Just like many other things in life, businesses go through cycles of growth, stagnation, and decline: repeat.
-It can be a common occurrence for some companies that start well to hit a solid wall, and then beginning to fail.
+It can be a common occurrence for some companies that start well to hit a solid wall and fail.
 Losing focus of your company vision, inconsistent branding, remaining in the ‘safe zone’ and neglecting key clients all add fuels to the flames of a stagnant business.
 Luckily, noticing the signs that your business is losing its momentum is the key to prevention.